-PRINTING INK MANUFACTORY NO. 296 FRONT ST., BETWEEN MONTGOMERY and Gouverneur-streets, East River.
-Office 89 Beck. man-street, corner of Cliff-street.
-The subscriber conto manufacture, and has constantly on hand, Printing lisk all the varieties of qualities and color.
-Printers and M. chants will find their orders executed at moderate bries an may be assured of receiving as good an article as there is the market.
+PRINTING INK MANUFACTORY.
+No 296 FRONT ST., BETWEEN MONTGOMERY and Gouverneur streets, East River.
+Office 89 Beekman-street, corner of the treet.
+The subscriber comments to manufacture, and successfully on hand, Printing Ink of all the varieties of qualities and color.
+Printers and Mer-

-GEORGE MATHER the market.
 N. Y., Dec.
 6, 1851.

-CLARK & HESSER, BOOKSELLERS, STATIONERS AND PUBLISHERS.
-NO. 18, SOUTH FOURTH STREET, Philadelphia,
+CLARK & HESSER, BOOKS ELLERS, STATIONERS AND PUBLISHERS NO. 18, SOUTH FOURTH STREET.

-HAVE always for sale a large assortment of School, Medical, Law, Theological and Miscellaneous Books: Blank Books of their own manufacture, Writing, Letter, Wrapping, Wall and Window Papers in great variety, Memorandum Books, and Stationery generally suitable for country use.
+Philadelphia, HAVE always for sale a large assortment of School, Med. ical, Law, Theological and Miscellaneous Books; Blank Books of their own manufacture, Writing, Letter, Wrapping,